 The Audio button's primary function is to adjust the audio level of the instrument.

-• During normal operation, it will increment the audio through available volume levels which include mute and high.
+• During normal operation, it will increment the audio through available volume levels, which include mute and high if single audio is enabled or mute, low, and high if dual audio is enabled.